michaelthehack9/HAHS/README.md

 1. Goto ics.hasdhawks.org
 2. Login
 3. Click your profile and click manage API keys
-4. Click create new key
+4. Click create new token
 5. Name it anything
 6. Then copy the API key